fvdhoef/aquarius-plus/SDK/docs/getting_started_macos.md

-# Getting started on Windows
+# Getting started on Macos

-This guide will explain how to get a development environment set up on your PC for Aquarius+ development.
+This guide will explain how to get a development environment set up on your Mac for Aquarius+ development.
-These instructions assume you're running a 64-bit version of Windows 11, but should also work on older (64-bit) versions of Windows.
+These instructions assume you're running MacOS Ventura, but probably work on old versions.

 ## Step 1: Installing SDCC